lavary/sked/README.md

 ## Starting the Scheduler

-After the package is installed, command `sked` is symlinked to the `vendor/bin` directory.
-You may create a symlink of the file in `/usr/bin` directory, to have access to it from anywhere.
+After the package is installed, a PHP CLI script named `sked` is symlinked to the `vendor/bin` directory.
+You may create a symlink of this file in `/usr/bin` directory, to have access to it from anywhere.

-This is the only cronjob you need to install at server level, which runs every minute and delegates responsibility to the scheduler service.
+This is the only cronjob you need to install at server level.
+It runs every minute and delegates the responsibility to the scheduler service.
+The `Schedule` class evaluates the tasks (in `Tasks/` directory) and run the tasks which are due.

-So the server-level cron job could be as following:
+The server-level cron job could be as following:

 ```bash
 * * * * * path/to/php path/to/your/project/vendor/bin/sked schedule:run  >> /dev/null 2>&1